-- Benefits you receive under an accident or health insurance policy on which either you paid the premiums or your employer paid the premiums but you had to include the amount of employer-paid premiums in your income. - Disability benefits you receive for loss of income or earning capacity as a result of injuries under a no-fault car insurance policy. - Compensation you receive for permanent loss or loss of use of a part or function of your body, for your permanent disfigurement, or for such loss or disfigurement suffered by your spouse or dependent(s).
+- Benefits you receive under an accident or health insurance policy on which either you paid the premiums or your employer paid the premiums but you had to include the amount of employer-paid premiums in your income. - Compensatory damages you receive for physical injury or physical sickness, whether paid in a lump sum or in periodic payments. - Disability benefits you receive for loss of income or earning capacity as a result of injuries under a no-fault car insurance policy. - Compensation you receive for permanent loss or loss of use of a part or function of your body, for your permanent disfigurement, or for such loss or disfigurement suffered by your spouse or dependent(s).
 This compensation must be based only on the injury and not on the period of your absence from work.
 These benefits aren't taxable even if your employer pays for the accident and health plan that provides these benefits.